sselvag/sselvag/README.md

 - ⚡ Fun fact: ...
 -->

+## About

 - 🔭 I am currently working on building a Full Stack E-commerce Application
-- 🌱 I am always learning new JavaScript frameworks/libraries while enhancing my Data Structures and Algorithms skills
+- 🌱 I am always learning new JavaScript frameworks and libraries while enhancing my Data Structures and Algorithms skills
-- 👯 I’m looking to collaborate on ...
+- 🤝 I’m looking to collaborate on ...
 - 💬 Ask me about ...
+- 🖥️ Please check out my Personal Portfolio here
 - 📫 You can reach me at <a href="mailto:swaathy.selva@gmail.com">swaathy.selva@gmail.com</a>

+## Skills